data-integration-toolkit/ditk/data_cleaning/imputation/mice/README.md

 Reference for python code - Iterative Imputer in https://github.com/iskandr/fancyimpute/tree/master/fancyimpute.

-(This is the refactorization of the original code.)
+**This is the refactorization of the original code.**

+## Versions
+Below are the versions used in the code:

+Python - 3.6.8
+Pandas - 0.24.2
+Tensorflow - 1.13.1
+Numpy - 1.16.2

 ## Description
 ### - Problem: